Find Grad Schools

 26 Yearly Graduations

-Middlebury College is the 14th most popular school in the nation for students seeking a master's degree in English.
+Middlebury College is the 14th most popular school in the nation for students seeking a master's degree in english.
 Each year, around 2,600 students seeking various degrees attend the university.
-During the 2020-2021 academic year, 26 people received their master's degree in English from Middlebury.
-Of these students, 65% were women and 15% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $62,000 per year, while in-state graduate students, on average, pay $14,550 per year.
+During the most recent year for which we have data, 26 people received their master's degree in english from Middlebury.
+About 69% of this group were women, and 12% were students from an underrepresented racial-ethnic group.

 #17